-Dr. Bill Damon, Director of the Stanford Center for Adolescence and a world leader in purpose research, defines purpose as “a stable and generalized intention to accomplish something" that is:
+Dr. Bill Damon - the Director of the Stanford Center for Adolescence - defines purpose as “a stable and generalized intention to accomplish something meaningful to the self + consequential to the world," - or visually:

 Having purpose is fundamental to cultivating a meaningful life because it connects you to your raison d'être, something that matters deeply to you and gives your life direction.
 Without this internal compass, it is easy to slip into a life defined by the expectations of others, even when it might not be what you are seeking.